View Don Matthews's Obituary on PostandCourier.com and share memories

 |

-In Loving Memory of Don Matthews Dec.
+In Loving Memory of Don Matthews Sr. Dec.
 19, 1953 ~ April 6, 2019 I thought of you with love today but that is nothing new I thought about you yesterday and the days before that too, I think of you in silence I often speak your name All Ihave is memories and your picture in a frame Your memory is my keepsake with which I'll never part God has you in His keeping I have you in my heat.
-Love always, Wife, son, daughter, dauther-in-law, grandchildren, friends, and family
+Love always, Wife, daughter, son, dauther in law, grandchildren, friends, and family